riteshpzs12/ChainReaction/README.md

 This game is written in C. I wish to make this as an App with a few tweaks to be able to play across multiple devices over the internet.

+### Future plan
+Another attempt to optimize the code and the display: `blocked.c`.
+The code is not yet complete.